 588 LS Service hall.
 (2:09:05)

 A long shot down the empty service hall from behind Jack.
 Danny emerges from the cabinet door on the left and runs across the hall.
-Jack, calling, "Danny!" pursues him.
+Jack pursues him.
 The clock reads 5:25.

 589 MS Wendy climbing staff stairs.
 (2:09:13)

 Wendy ascends the staff stairs.
-If these are the same stairs as are shown outside Suite 3--they are on the second floor--she would have to already be up a level and ascending to a 4th floor.
+If these are the same stairs as are shown outside suite 3--we have seen when Danny slid down the pyramid of snow they are on the second floor--she would have to already be up a level and ascending to a 4th floor.
 We see one lit lamp and two unlit bare bulbs in the ceiling.
 Furniture is stacked against the walls.
 She passes a door which is a double digit ending in 5 (perhaps 05).

-Calling, "Danny", she continues round the stairwell past a staff door and pictures of American Indian children looking on.
+Calling, "Danny", she continues round the stairwell past a double door and pictures of American Indian children looking on.